herry13/nuri/modules/aws/README.md

 2) Copy file "config-template.sfp" to "config.sfp"

 3) Put your Rackspace account information in file "config.sfp".
-   The account information that need to be specified: username, API key, authentication URL, and endpoint URL.
+   The account information that need to be specified:
+   - access key id
+	- secret access key
+	- region

 4) Generate a pair of RSA private and public key and put them in your "~/.ssh/" directory.
 The key usually has name "id_rsa",